benchuk/SmartHomeDIY_Docs/src/index.md

 You can have multiple Arduino stations controlling anything at you home.</br>
 Control is done via your phone, iPad or Desktop(currently using a web page only).

+### Other Home automation system

+*

+### Why This system

+* Hardware and software open source.
+* Simple communication protocol.
+* Ability the spread the system at your home with in multiple ways to get good Wireless communications range.
+* Simple control from any device (browser) with mobile support.
+* Easy API for external apps to activate commands such as [IFTTT](http://)

 ### Installing the framework @ your home

 Installing this framework will require knowledge with Basic electronics, soldering.